echoline/ldesk/README.md

 LDesk
 ====

-A desktop wallpaper app for \*nix inspired by LCARS.
+A very pre-alpha desktop wallpaper app for \*nix inspired by LCARS.

 Screenshot
 ------